SanazSafaei/price-catalog/README.md

 # Price Catalog Serializer

-Price Catalog Serializer is a Python program for dealing with csv files contain price of variations.
-It converts the data to 3 groups of Catalog fields, Articles and variation and represent the data as json file.
+Price Catalog Serializer is a Python program for handling CSV files containing the price of variations.
+It converts the data into three groups of Catalog fields, Articles, and Variations and represents the data as a JSON file.

 ## Installation

-For setup this project, you need to make a python virtualenv first and install requirements file.
-Run this command on you command-line.
+To set up this project, you need to make a python virtualenv first and install the requirements file.
+Run this command on your command-line.To set up this project, you should create a Python virtual environment first and install the required packages by running the command provided in the terminal.

 ```bash
 pip install virtualenv